Polarimetric compressed sensing with hollow, self-assembled diffractive films: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated facile polarimetric compressed sensing with random self-assembled hollow-sphere encoders.
 An intermediate regime between order (lattices) and disorder (incoherence) is necessary to encode for polarimetric compressed sensing.
-In PANI-HS, the polarimetric compressed sensing is achieved by three primary responses: an effective birefringence via phase retardance that modulates the diffracted polarization via lattice effects; an effective thin-film interference that modulates the transmitted intensity patterns for pointing via refractive index contrast; and the broadening of the otherwise-sharp angular $k-$space diffracted features that provide incoherence or wavefront distortion via disorder or blur.
+In PANI-HS, the polarimetric compressed sensing is achieved by three primary responses: an effective birefringence via retardance that modulates the diffracted polarization via lattice effects; an effective thin-film interference that modulates the transmitted intensity patterns for pointing via refractive index contrast; and the broadening of the otherwise-sharp angular $k-$space diffracted features that provide incoherence or wavefront distortion via disorder or blur.
 Our physical encoder functions as a metasurface and a random scattering film, and offers fast and simple SNN decoding for rapid operations.
-Moreover, we have demonstrated that knowledge of the metaphotonic encoding ( interference and polarization modulation) translates to best sampling for optimal performance.
+Moreover, we have demonstrated that knowledge of the metaphotonic encoding (interference and polarization modulation) translates to best sampling for optimal performance.

 Hollow encoders produced by templated colloidal assembly represent some of the simplest air-filled lattice designs that serve as a solution-processed metasurface.
-Our research on templated, self-assembled, hollow encoders not only offer biospeculation about the marvellous vision systems of insects, but also frames a new class of materials for optical sensing and imaging.
-Our results with a solution-processed and mostly-air metaphotonic film presents new avenues for inexpensive, encoded large-area aperture and windows, for high-dimensional encoded computational cameras, including lightweight, high-speed, low-power, drone cameras and other polarization-sensitive edge computing applications.
+Our research on templated, hollow encoders not only offers insight about the vision systems of insects, but also frames a class of self-assembled materials for optical sensing and imaging.
+Our results with a solution-processed and mostly-air metaphotonic film open avenues for inexpensive, encoded large-area aperture and windows, for high-dimensional encoded computational cameras, including lightweight, high-speed, low-power, drone cameras and other polarization-sensitive edge computing applications.